WHY WORDS ARE NOW MORE IMPORTANT THAN EVER?

 DITCH THE MEANINGLESS JARGON.
 STAY ON PURPOSE

 "In an effort to either sound smart and attract investors, or to simply dress up an otherwise boring product, startups that rely too much on jargon end up alienating the users they want to attract."

 "Purpose" is driving corporate responsibility and has become a foundation for responsible brands.
 For emerging brands, "Purpose" is the objective way to lay down your brand aspirations.
 In the age of visual abundance, it is easy to hide behind visual expression.
 Often times, as we have seen with numerous startups; the visual expression or the technical jargon doesn’t match their business objective, or it doesn’t match what was in their boss’s head.
 Often clients uses very clichéd words – optimistic, youthful, modern.
 But, theses are very generic terms and often, manifests itself in the design phase in very generic ways.

-As a marketer or as a designer, power yourself with words.
+As a marketer or a designer, power yourself with words.
 It should be the first tool in your kit that you go to.
 Because, people almost never seek out a product or a service for its meaningless jargon.
-They are looking for something that helps them better define or align with their identity.
+They are looking for something that helps them better define or align themselves with their identity.

 IN THE FINAL analysis